josephmjoy/robotics/java_robotutils/README.md

 _co | MY_SYSTEM | Logging component name.
 The default Log has the component name set to the `rootName` passed to the `StructuredLogger` constructor.
 If a `StructuredLogger.Logger` instance is created by calling `StructuredLogger.newLog` or the equivalent `StructuredLogger.Logger.newLog` specifying name `name`, messages submitted to it will have have _co set to `rootName + '.' + name`.
 _pri | 1 | Message priority, a number that is either 0, 1 or 2.
 _cat | INFO | Message category, which is either ERR, WARN or INFO.
 _ty | _OTHER | Message type.
 This can help in machine-parsing of log messages.
-For example, one may use the type "bearing" for log messages that contain additional tags "pos" and "heading", as in "pos:(100.5, 25.0) heading:30".
+For example, one may use the type "bearing" for log messages that contain additional tags "pos" and "heading", as in "pos: (100.5, 25.0) heading: 30".
 _msg | Logging a warning | Message content.
 This could be empty if the only things logged are a sequence of tag:value pairs.
 _rts | 25 | Relative timestamp.
 These are inserted if `StructuredLogger.Log.startRTS` is called.
 The value is time in milliseconds since `startRTS` was called.